Know how much money you have to spend

 Prices vary, depending on which accommodation block you apply for, so you can choose an option that suits your budget.
 We'll do our best to place you in your preferred room type, but we cannot guarantee this.

-If you live away from campus during term time, consider the costs of getting to and from the University for study days.
+If you live away from campus during term time, consider the cost of getting to and from the University for study days.
 Find out more about travelling to campus.

 Other things you might have to pay for include your own sports kit and equipment if you join one of the University sports teams.

-If you are living in University accommodation you will have free access to WiFi.
-Otherwise you should budget for an appropriate broadband package.
+If you are living in University accommodation, you will have free access to WiFi.
+Otherwise, you should budget for an appropriate broadband package.